Student Visa

 - Start date – in most instances the earliest your visa will be able to start is one month before the start date of the course (as stated on your CAS).
 If your course is less than 6 months (excluding pre-sessional courses) then the earliest time your visa will start is 7 days before the start date of your course.

 - Expiry/end date.
 If you are coming to study on a course for more than 6 months, then the vignette in your passport will be valid for 90 days only.
-Once you arrive in the UK you will then be able to collect your BRP card which should cover the full length of your programme of study.
-If your BRP expires on 31 December 2024 but your permission to stay in the UK, as stated on your UKVI decision letter, allows you to stay longer, this is not an error.
-You will not need a BRP from 1 January 2025, you’ll be able to prove your immigration status online.
+Your eVisa should cover the full length of your programme of study.
 There are Home Office guidelines which determine how much permission a student should be given.

 Course End of immigration permission